Responsible government: Australia and New Zealand

 Prior to European colonisation, the Australian continent was inhabited by Aboriginal and Torres Strait Island peoples, who had their own traditional forms of self-government.
 They were divided into various nations and clans and, in some cases, large alliances between several nations.
-In 1770, Royal Navy officer James Cook sailed along the east coast of Australia and claimed it for King George III, and in 1788 the First Fleet led by Arthur Phillip established the first permanent European settlement in Australia at Port Jackson.
+In 1770, Royal Navy officer James Cook sailed along the east coast of Australia and claimed it for King George III.
+Nearly two decades later, in 1788 the First Fleet led by Arthur Phillip established the first permanent European settlement in Australia at Port Jackson.
 The settlers gradually expanded across the continent, displacing the indigenous population, until they had established six colonies; the legal system of these colonies were based on the common law system.

-At first, the Australian colonies were run by autocratic Governors.
-They were appointed by the British monarch, but in practice the Governors exercised vast executive and legislative powers with very little oversight.
-This was due to the fact that most of the early colonies were penal colonies, the great distance from the United Kingdom and slow communication, as well as the enormous size and of the Australian colonies which were largely unexplored by Europeans and sparsely settled by them.
+At first, the Australian colonies were run by autocratic governors.
+They were appointed by the British monarch, but in practice the governors exercised vast executive and legislative powers with very little oversight.
+Several factors influenced this: most of these early colonies were penal colonies, they were at a great distance from the United Kingdom and communication was slow.
+In addition the continent was of enormous size and the Australian colonies were largely unexplored by Europeans and sparsely settled by them.

-In 1808 there was a military coup d'état known as the Rum Rebellion, which deposed Governor Bligh and briefly established military rule over the Colony of New South Wales until a new Governor (Lachlan Macquarie) was appointed and sent from Britain.
-However this did nothing towards establishing responsible or representative government.
+In 1808 a military coup d'état known as the Rum Rebellion deposed Governor Bligh and briefly established military rule over the Colony of New South Wales until a new Governor (Lachlan Macquarie) was appointed and sent from Britain.
+This did not aid in establishing responsible or representative government.

 The early colonists, coming mostly from the United Kingdom (which by 1801 included Ireland), were familiar with the Westminster system and made efforts to reform local government in order to increase the opportunity for ordinary men to participate.
-The Governors and London therefore set in motion a gradual process of establishing a Westminster system in the colonies, not so fast as to get ahead of population or economic growth, nor so slow as to provoke clamouring for revolutionary change as happened in the American Revolutionary War and threatened in the Rebellions of 1837–1838 in Canada.
-This first took the form of appointed or partially elected Legislative Councils.
+The Governors and London therefore set in motion a gradual process of establishing a Westminster system in the colonies.
+They did not want to get ahead of population or economic growth, nor be so slow as to provoke clamouring for revolutionary change as had happened in the American Revolutionary War and was threatened in the Rebellions of 1837–1838 in Canada.
+The government first established appointed or partially elected Legislative Councils.
+William Wentworth among other prominent colonists in this time advocated for the introduction of responsible government in the Australian colonies.